Zlabst/admitad-js/README.md

 Install
 ----------
-Include in the your application page.

     <script src="PATH_TO_SRC/admitad.iframe.js" type="text/javascript"></script>

 Usage
 -------

 To scroll to the top of the frame.
-If set to try then the window will be scroilled to the top of the frame on the page loaded event.
+Set to true in order to scroll the window to the top of the frame on the onload event.

     window.AdmitadFrameEvent.setScrollToFrame(true);

-To resize parent window so that to fit the frame body:
+To resize a parent window so that to fit the frame body.

     window.AdmitadFrameEvent.resizeParent();

 To get a visible frame size(height).
-The callback will be called with the frame visible part coordinates {top: top, bottom: bottom}
+The callback will be called with the frame visible part coordinates {top: top, bottom: bottom}.

-    window.AdmitadFrameEvent.requestFrameVisibleSize(callback);
+    window.AdmitadFrameEvent.requestFrameVisibleSize(function(data) {
+        console.log('top is ' + data.top);
+        console.log('bottom is ' + data.bottom);
+    });

+To center a element(on example pop-up) relative to the frame visible part.

+    window.AdmitadFrameEvent.centerElementWithinFrame(elm);

 Notes
 ------

-No need to call resizeParent() every time.
-There are binded "onresize" and "onload" events that will be invoked resizeParent() itself.
+Often there is no need to invoke resizeParent() by itself.
+The function will be invoked also when "onresize" and "onload" events will be triggered.